 Xiqu Centre — West Kowloon

 One of the more recent additions to the growing collection of Hong Kong buildings, Xiqu Centre can be found in Tsim Sha Tsui as part of West Kowloon Cultural District’s new art and culture destinations.
-The venue, opened only three years ago in 2019, is purpose-built for Chinese opera performances and serves as a hub for promoting Cantonese opera and other traditional Chinese theatre.
+The venue, opened in 2019, is purpose-built for Chinese opera performances and serves as a hub for promoting Cantonese opera and other traditional Chinese theatre.
 Opening up to visitors with a dramatic curved facade, the seven-storey building’s glowing form is reminiscent of a shimmering lantern, a hallmark of Chinese culture.

 Hong Kong Design Institute — Tseung Kwan O

 Located in Tiu Keng Leng in the Tseung Kwan O district, the Hong Kong Design Institute is a design school offering higher diplomas, degrees and education programmes.
-Conceptualized by French architecture firm Coldefy & Associés, the school accommodates up to 4,000 students and comprises four auditoriums, a cafe, a sports hall, and an exhibition hall in the podium area, followed by an urban park and sports ground on the roof, and a library, school administration offices, and other related spaces on the aerial platform.
+Conceptualised by French architecture firm Coldefy & Associés, the school accommodates up to 4,000 students and comprises four auditoriums, a café, a sports hall, and an exhibition hall in the podium area, followed by an urban park and sports ground on the roof, and a library, school administration offices, and other related spaces on the aerial platform.

 CityU Run Run Shaw Creative Media Centre — Kowloon Tong